-- 1. Application for admission to NURS 1314 Nursing Concepts for the Career Ladder Student is open to Licensed Practical Nurses and Paramedics who hold an active, unencumbered, state license. - 2.
+- 1. Application for admission to NURS 1314 Nursing Concepts for the Career Ladder Student is open to Licensed Practical Nurses with an active, current, unencumbered Oklahoma or multi-state license and Paramedics who hold an active, unencumbered, National Registry Certification and/or Oklahoma license. - 2.
 The applicant must have: - a.
 Been officially admitted to OSU-OKC. - b.
 A GPA of 2.5 or higher in courses required for the Nurse Science degree. - c.
-Met all criteria for admission to the nursing program - d.
-Submitted all college transcripts - e.
-Successfully completed the appropriate HESI mobility exam - i.
-Licensed Practical Nurses (LPN/LVN): achieved a minimum score of 750 on the HESI mobility exam - ii.
+Met all criteria for admission to the nursing program. - d.
+Submitted all college transcripts. - e.
+Successfully completed the appropriate HESI mobility exam. - i.
+Licensed Practical Nurses (LPN/LVN): achieved a minimum score of 750 on the HESI mobility exam. - ii.
 Paramedics: achieved a minimum score of 700 on the HESI mobility exam - iii.
 Note: The HESI mobility exam may be taken two times per application cycle, with 4 weeks between attempts, not to exceed 4 times a year. - f.
 Completed the following courses with a grade of "C" or higher:

 i.
 ENGL 1113 Freshman Composition I

 ii.
 PSYC 1113 Introduction to Psychology

 iii.
 PSYC 1113 Lifespan Human Development

 iv.
 NSCI 1113 Introduction to Nutrition

-., CHEM 1154 Conoral Organic & Diochamist
+٧. CHEM 1154 General, Organic, & Biochemistry